wout/wout.london/src/index.md

       For the past 15 years I’ve been working mostly on Ruby on Rails projects and recently I became a blockchain developer.
 While Ruby is my language of choice, I can find my way around Python, Crystal, PHP and JavaScript just as well.
     </p>
     <p>
-      I contribute to Open Source as much as I can, and my most noteworthy project is <a href="https://svgjs.com/" target="_blank">SVG.js</a>, a library for manipulating and animating SVG.
+      I contribute to Open Source as much as I can, and my most noteworthy project is <a href="https://svgdotjs.github.io/" target="_blank">SVG.js</a>, a library for manipulating and animating SVG.
     </p>
     <p>
-      Lately I'm working on <a href="https://tilitribe.com" target="_blank">TiliTribe</a>, a website builder for artists and designers.
+      Lately I'm working on <a href="https://tilitribe.com" target="_blank">TiliTribe</a>, a website builder for digital artists.
     </p>
   </div>
 </section>